Chondoist Chongu Party

-The party is headquartered in the capital Pyongyang.

 History

-The Ch'ŏndogyo religious ideology was founded in response to the Christian missionary activities in Korea in the end of the nineteenth century.
+The Ch'ŏndogyo religious ideology was originated by Donghak Koreans in response to the Christian missionary activities in Korea in the end of the nineteenth century.
 The Ch'ŏndogyo became a hotbed of Korean nationalism.
-Ch'ŏndo farmers participated in the Donghak Peasant Revolution in 1894 and the movement played an important role in the March 1st Movement in 1919.
+Ch'ŏndo farmers participated in the Donghak Peasant Revolution in 1894 and the movement played an important role in the March First Movement in 1919.
 The communist parties of the Soviet Union and Korea perceived Ch'ŏndogyo as a "utopian peasant movement".
-By 1945, Ch'ŏndogyo had the second largest religion in northern Korea, with 1.5 million believers.
+By 1945, Ch'ŏndogyo had become the second largest religion in northern Korea, with 1.5 million believers.

-The Chondoist Chongu Party was established on 8 February 1946 with Ch'ŏndogyo activist Kim Tarhyon as its first leader.
+The Chondoist Chongu Party was established on 8 February 1946 with Ch'ŏndogyo activist Kim Tal-hyon as its first leader.
 It assembled 98,000 members after a few months of existence, and was larger (in membership) than the Communist Party of Korea.
 In December 1946 it had 204,387 members.